penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 # Module 09 - Connect your agents using A2A protocol

-This module explains how to integrate Azure Logic Apps conversational agents with external services using the A2A protocol and the official Python SDK.
+This module explains how to integrate Azure Logic Apps conversational agents with external services using the Agent-to-Agent (A2A) protocol and the A2A Python SDK.

 When you finish this module, you'll achieve the goals and complete the tasks in the following list:

 - Understand how conversational agents in Azure Logic Apps align with the A2A protocol for interoperability.
 - Discover agents using the agent card and understand its structure and purpose.
 - Use A2A-compliant APIs to send messages, retrieve tasks, and stream responses.
-- Authenticate with agents using API keys or App Service authentication (EasyAuth).
+- Authenticate with agents using API keys or Easy Auth, previously known as App Service Authentication.
 - Connect to a Logic Apps agent using the official Python SDK and perform basic interactions.

 ## Conversational agents using A2A protocol

 Azure Logic Apps conversational agents support the [A2A protocol](https://a2a-protocol.org/latest/), enabling seamless integration with other AI agents and client applications.
 In a world where agents are built using diverse frameworks and by different vendors, A2A provides a common language, breaking down silos and fostering interoperability.
-These agents expose an API surface that abstracts away Logic Apps-specific constructs like workflows and runs, focusing instead on conversational units (messages) and tasks.
+These agents expose an API surface that abstracts away Azure Logic Apps-specific constructs like workflows and runs, focusing instead on conversational units, or messages, and tasks.

 ### Key features
 - **Interoperability**: Aligns with A2A protocol for compatibility with other platforms.